Are you looking for inspiration or ideas? Or in need of a paradigm shift? Try a new book.

 by Steven Pressfield

-This is a popular book with writers and would-be writers.
+Turning Pro is a favorite of writers and would-be writers.
 I would also recommend it to any business professional.
 If you can ‘turn pro’ you will most likely be amongst the elite in your field.
-Most of us are not pros, but rather are dabbling in our work.
+Most of us are not pros, but instead, are dabbling in our work.
 This book will put you squarely at a crossroads – the choice is yours.

 Important note: Some of the links are affiliate links which means I make a small amount of money if you click through.
 I only recommend books I have purchased, read and find of value.
 I hope they are useful for you as well.